 P.S.
 We actually had at least 12 places in our list but we didn’t have time to do them all.
 (Hint to a part 2 maybe?)

-MAP: Best Taiwanese Popcorn Chicken Restaurants
+MAP: Best Taiwanese Popcorn Chicken Restaurants in Toronto

 Hope this food guide gives you an idea on where to eat Taiwanese Popcorn Chicken in and around Toronto.